- To relax tense muscles

 Traditional cupping, still widely used, involves the insertion of a flame into a glass cup to heat the air and create a vacuum, whereas the manual vacuum cups employ a hand pump.

-Glass cups are fitted with a valve that attaches to a small hand-operated pump, allowing the practitioner to suck out air to the degree desired.
+With the vacuum pump method, clear plastic cups are fitted with a valve that attaches to a small hand-operated pump, allowing the practitioner to suck out air to the degree desired.
 This does give greater control over the amount of suction needed.
 The modern name for suction cup therapy is BAGUANFA.

 How is it done?